aceade/Fiptubat/README.md

 The list of known issues is visible [here](https://github.com/aceade/Fiptubat/issues?q=is%3Aissue+is%3Aopen)

 ## Required systems/components
+These are initial thoughts and may not be up-to-date.

 ### Unit
 The unit itself.
 Has the following attributes: